 Daniele Grandi

-Daniele is a Sr. Research Engineer at Autodesk Research, working on further the machine understanding of mechanical design problems.
-He has worked on generative design research prototypes, and previously worked as an engineering consultant for a metal AM startup, focusing on design, simulation, and optimization of assemblies for AM.
+At Autodesk, I’ve also worked as a Design Engineer on generative design research prototypes.
+Previously, I worked as an engineering consultant for a metal AM startup, focusing on design, simulation, and optimization of assemblies for AM.

 I graduated from UC Berkeley with a Mechanical Engineering degree.
 I started working with 3D printers at Berkeley, where I founded the 3D Modeling Club.
 While additive manufacturing had been my main field of focus, I also enjoyed traditional manufacturing methods, applied to mechatronics projects.
 I enjoy getting my hands on all parts of a project, whether it involves design, coding, circuits, or fabrication.